odan/odan.github.io/_posts/2020-12-28-slim4-flysystem-v2.md

-... with the difference that Flysystem provides a very simple OOP interface, better exception handling, a configured root-directory, and the ability to replace the adapter for testing purpose.
+... with the difference that Flysystem provides a very simple OOP interface, better exception handling, a configured root-directory, and the possibility to replace the adapter for testing purposes.

 ## Conclusion